voxpupuli/puppet-icinga2/README.md

 Whether to import the MySQL schema or not.
 Defaults to `false`

 #### Class: `icinga2::pki::ca`
-This class provides multiple ways to create the CA used by Icinga2.
+This class provides multiple ways to create the CA used by Icinga 2.
 By default it will create a CA by using the Icinga2 CLI.
-If you want to use your own CA you will either have to transfer it by using a file ressource or you can set the content of your certificat and key in this class.
+If you want to use your own CA you will either have to transfer it by using a file resource or you can set the content of your certificat and key in this class.

 **Parameters of `icinga2::pki::ca`:**